 Liberty Station on the Point Loma Peninsula is the former Naval Training Center now transformed into a buzzing culinary and arts destination.
 You can spend the day dining, exploring art galleries or biking, as well as paddleboarding on San Diego Bay.
 But don't be surprised if you see dogs joining in the fun.
 West Coast Paddle Board Rentals offers a one-hour class with your pooch through SUP Pups.
 Sessions launch from a sandy beach and include human and dog vests as well as SUP instruction.
 Afterward, relax with a cold beer at Stone Brewing World Bistro & Gardens or grab a meal at Liberty Public Market.

 Across from downtown San Diego, Coronado Island is a destination within a destination.
 Its resort-town atmosphere, sparkling sand and striking beaches are part of its charm.
 The "Crown City" also features countless areas for outdoor and water activities.
 For remarkable views of San Diego's skyline, paddleboarders prefer Tidelands Park.
 This small beach with recreational fields offers the unique opportunity to glide under the iconic San Diego-Coronado Bridge.
 To strengthen your core, head to Coronado Ferry Landing and book a SUP yoga class at Bike & Kayak Tours.
 Afterward, take a stroll and enjoy the diverse waterfront dining and shopping options.
 Or head for the sands of Silver Strand State Beach, a 7-mile stretch favored by campers.
-The nearby Loews Coronado Bay Resort has you covered with paddleboard rentals.
+The nearby Loews Coronado Bay Resort has you covered with paddleboard rentals in San Diego.

 With a distinguished surf culture, wide beaches and a historic wooden pier, Oceanside embodies the classic California beach town.
 This hidden gem is a must-stop for road trippers driving down from Los Angeles to San Diego.
 Along the coastline, you'll find a colorful New England-style harbor with a marina, restaurants and a shopping village.
 Oceanside Harbor offers many locations to launch your board, as well as water-sport rental shops.
 The inner harbor's calm waters are ideal for beginners who prefer to glide among seals and sailboats.
 Experienced paddleboarders looking for waves tend to paddle from the outer jetty.
 From December through April, whales swimming down to Baja can be spotted from your SUP — a unique experience to add to your bucket list.

 Thirty miles north of downtown San Diego, Lake Hodges offers a striking change of scenery.
 With 27 miles of shoreline, this reservoir is great for picnics, fishing and canoeing.
 In 2019 the city began allowing stand-up paddleboarding as well.
 A $7 permit lets you paddle (or sailboard) on the calm waters while enjoying beautiful mountain views.
 You can paddleboard from February through October on Wednesdays, Saturdays and Sundays (although Hodges is closed the third Wednesday of each month).
-There's a small rental shop on site, but it's recommended that you bring your own equipment.
+There's a small paddleboard rental shop on site, but it's recommended that you bring your own equipment.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.